theopn/dotfiles/README.md

 - `$mod+Shift+n` to launch a floating terminal with Vim open for a quick note (saved as `~/Documents/i3_quicknote.txt`)
 - `$mod+Shift+s` to execute screenshot tool.

+Below are packages that you might want to install as well.

+- Blueman: GUI Bluetooth manager
+- network-manager-applet: GUI network manager
+- Pavucontrol: Volume control for Pulseaudio (or Pipewire that pretends to be Pulseaudio)
+- xrandr: External display output control, should be a dependency for X11 server

 #### Polybar

 Two configuration, they are both semi-transparent with utilizing very similar modules, but one is more simplified with just one bar and the other has the top and bottom bars.